-By reducing the level of the loudest parts of an audio signal, a compressor will effectively compress/reduce the dynamic range of the signal.
+By reducing the level of the loudest parts of an audio signal, a compressor will effectively compress/reduce the signal's dynamic range.
 The dynamic range, of course, is the total difference between the loudest and quietest parts of an audio signal/track.

 To easily visualize the operation of a compressor, we can imagine an automated level fader.
 As the input signal surpasses a certain threshold amplitude, the fader will automatically duck the output level by a set amount/ratio.
 As the input signal drops back down below the threshold, the fader will automatically return to its original position at unity gain.

 So then, a compressor reduces the dynamic range by making the loud parts quieter and leaving the quiet parts alone.

 As was mentioned at the beginning of this article, compression is one of the most commonly used processes in audio.
 Its uses include, but are not limited to, the following: